-Megachile leachella - the UK’s smallest leafcutter bee, the male has distinctive green eyes, and this species can be ofund in sandy habits, especially coastal dunes and coastal brownfield sites.
+Megachile leachella - the UK’s smallest leafcutter bee, the male has distinctive green eyes, and this species can be found in sandy habitats, especially coastal dunes and coastal brownfield sites.

 This photograph was taken on a sandy spot, close to the entrance of a rabbit burrow – evidence for this being the burrow itself, and rabbit droppings by the entrance.
-On this particular visit, I was not fortunate enough to snap a photograph of a female, but anyway, taking a picture of this little fellow was already a challenge: focusing my camera on this very small bee, before it took off, then landed again nearby - it wasn't easy with my small camera.
+On this particular visit, I was not fortunate enough to snap a photograph of a female, but anyway, taking a picture of this little fellow was already a challenge: focusing my camera on this very small bee before it took off, wasn't easy with my small camera.

 The silvery leafcutter bee is the smallest of the UK leafcutter bees, with a length of about 5 – 7 mm.

 As you can see from the photograph, the eyes of this male are green, but females have dark eyes.

 The female has a silvery pollen brush on the underside of her abdomen.

 These bees are active from end of May to early September (these photographs taken in

 The coastal SSSI where I was able to take this photograph, is ideal for the silvery leafcutter bee.
 Nesting takes place in sandy ground, and in aggregations, which can be quite large.
 Apparently, they prefer sandy ground with non-compacted sand and fine plant roots.
 Leafcutter bees cut segments of leaf with which they build their nest cells.
 This species uses leaves and also sometimes petals of the bird’s foot trefoil plant in the construction of its nest.
 The nest and cells are constructed by the females.

 site offers wonderful foraging opportunities for Megachile leachella: large swathes of bird’s foot trefoil and